kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

-# Building a Cyberpunk 2077 Knowledge Base with Kedro and LangChain
+# Building a cyberpunk 2077 knowledge base with Kedro and LangChain

 There's a well-known adage about writing that tells people to "write what they know."
 When I had to create a project to test an experimental Kedro dataset for loading LangChain prompt templates, I decided to take that advice to heart.

 I embarked upon the nerdy endeavor of building an LLM-powered question-answering knowledge base whose sole purpose is to accurately answer questions about the action role-playing game Cyberpunk 2077.
 With over 400 hours of gameplay, every achievement unlocked, and more than a few passionate discussions (read: heated arguments on Reddit) about the game under my belt, this would be the perfect test subject.
 I could easily spot inaccurate responses, hallucinations, or any other LLM quirks that might slip through.

 To my pleasant surprise, this project would evolve to become a valuable learning experience in building data pipelines with Kedro, wrestling with LLM limitations, and discovering that sometimes the best solutions come from working within constraints rather than around them.

-## The Project
+## The project

 At its core, this is a Retrieval-Augmented Generation (RAG) system built with Kedro.
 The initial goal was to take a full transcript of a Cyberpunk 2077 playthrough (over 400 pages of dialog), make it searchable, and use it to answer questions accurately.
 I could only select a specific playthrough on a blog that transcribes games (linked below), and this was a challenge seeing as the game itself has multiple different endings based on the player's choices throughout the story.

-## The Transcript
+## The transcript

 The `LangChainPromptDataset` was built to seamlessly integrate LangChain `PromptTemplate` objects into Kedro pipelines, allowing prompts to be loaded as raw data files and reducing boilerplate code.
 For a proper field test, I wanted to use it with a real LLM query workflow, not just unit tests or mock responses.

-### Let's Talk About Chunking...
+### Let's talk about chunking...

 When I started, the first issue I encountered was that LLMs have token limits.
 You can't just dump 400 pages of transcript into a prompt and expect it to work.
 The transcript needed to be broken down into manageable chunks.